 - Systems should be working optimally at the time of failure

 - Failure modes cannot exist simultaneously

-Depending on the nature of the organization, companies can decide whether to conduct a qualitative analysis or whether to use mathematical models, such as indicating the probability of failure for each component identified.
+Depending on the nature of the organisation, companies can decide whether to conduct a qualitative analysis or whether to use mathematical models, such as indicating the probability of failure for each component identified.

 A team of professionals, often including reliability engineers, then carefully assess operational systems to identify various components that are susceptible to failure.
 They identify potential causes of failure, and then list down the impact it may cause.

-After the FMEA worksheet has been filled, the organization can use the information to make informed decisions and improve overall systems reliability.
+After the FMEA worksheet has been filled, the organisation can use the information to make informed decisions and improve overall systems reliability.

 The Key Components on a FMEA Worksheet